 |Pvt.
 Alva Ledbetter, 1447897, Company C, 137th Infantry Regiment, 35th Infantry Division.
 Wounded in Action on 28 September 1918.
 Born in 23 September 1897 in Indian Territory, Arkansas, he entered the service on 8 April 1917 from Great Bend, Kansas. |

 Pvt.
 Ledbetter was wounded on 28 September 1918 by a high explosive shell wound to his right forearm.
 The wound was serious enough that it later became infected and he spent many months in the hospital.
 It is unknown if he ever returned to duty in France, but he was transferred back to the United States and he was immediately admitted into Hospital #3 in New York.
 From there he was sent to the Ft.
 Riley, Kansas Base Hospital on 14 March 1919, where he remained for four months before being transferred to US General Hospital #26 in Des Moines, Iowa, where he remained for an unknown length of time.
 His records from the Fort Riley indicate that he had an infection in his right arm which had become septic and developed arthritis.
 He was discharged from the Army on 11 October 1919 at General Hospital #26 in Iowa.
+According to a newspaper article from 16 June 1919, in the Great Bend Tribune (Great Bend, Kansas), his right arm had to be amputated just above the elbow following complications from the mumps and measles while at Ft.
+Dodge.

 Following his discharge, Alva married in 1922 and moved to California before 1930.